Nick Jr. (Australia & New Zealand)

-Nick Jr. is a 24-hour children's pay television channel in Australia and New Zealand targeted at preschoolers.
+Nick Jr. was a 24-hour children's pay television channel in Australia and New Zealand targeted at preschoolers.
 Before the channel's launch, Nick Jr. was a morning programming block on Nickelodeon until 2004, when Foxtel as a local feed of its American counterpart, launched it as a full 24-hour children's channel.
 The channel is owned by Paramount Networks UK & Australia, and was also available on Optus Television.